DanielT/a2ltool/manual/src/index.md

     a2ltool --create --output output.a2l

-You can add all other parameters you might need to this basic call.
+You can add any additional parameters you need to this basic command.

 ## Note

-a2ltool is silent by default.
-Only errors are printed to your console.
+By default, a2ltool is silent; only errors are printed to the console.

-While you are getting started with a2ltool you will find it useful to set the `--verbose` (or `-v`) option to enable additional output.
+While getting started with a2ltool, you may find it useful to use the `--verbose` (or `-v`) option to enable additional output.

 ## Basic examples